Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/02_fastqc.md

 In this lesson we will transform the next bash script, `01_fastqc.sh` into a process called `FASTQC`.
 This step focuses on the next phase of RNAseq data processing: assessing the quality of some our raw sequencing reads.

-To do this, we will need to run [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) over pairs of fastq files.
+To do this, we will need to run [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) over pairs of FASTQ files.

 ![](./img/2.2_workflow.png)

 Our goal in porting these bash scripts to Nextflow is to build a workflow that can scale to run on multiple samples with minimal intervention.
-To do this, we will use a samplesheet, allowing us to provide multiple samples and their corresponding fastq files to our Nextflow workflow.
+To do this, we will use a samplesheet, allowing us to provide multiple samples and their corresponding FASTQ files to our Nextflow workflow.

 Building channels in Nextflow can be tricky.
 Depending on what data you need to capture and how you want to organise it you will likely need to use [operators](https://www.nextflow.io/docs/latest/operator.html#operators) to manipulate your channel.
+We saw some simple operators back in Part 1.
-Sometimes operators alone won't be enough, and you'll need to also use [Groovy](https://groovy-lang.org/documentation.html) (Nextflow's underlying programming language) to capture pertinent information.
+However, sometimes operators alone won't be enough, and you'll need to also use [Groovy](https://groovy-lang.org/documentation.html) (Nextflow's underlying programming language) to capture pertinent information.

 Since this is an advanced task, we will provide you with all the code you need.
 Although Nextflow does not yet offer a built-in operator for reading samplesheets, their use is widespread in bioinformatics workflows.
+So, we will be building a simple samplesheet reader from a couple of operators and some simple Groovy code.

+## Inspecting our FastQC script

 Open the bash script `01_fastqc.sh`: